-It’s pretty tempting for parents to surrender their devices for the summer and sit the children up in front of them for the holidays.
+It’s pretty tempting for parents to surrender their devices and sit the children up in front of them for the holidays.
 So much so, that studies show that children’s fitness levels plummet near 75% during the holidays.
-But how do you resist that temptation of the sedentary summer?
+But how do you resist that temptation?

 1. Ditch the devices (sort of)